-Maintenance, storage & regulations relating to emergency equipment & medication.
-Methods & medicolegal regulations for medical record keeping at & post- event.
+emergency equipment & medication.
+Methods & medicolegal regulations for medical record keeping at & postevent.
 The role of pre-event screening & medical histories (SAMPLE).
-The role of medical policy for large events - emergency action plans, infectious diseases, major incident plan.
-The role of post-event reflection & debrief.
+The role of medical policy for large events - emergency action plans, infectious diseases, major The role of post-event reflection & debrief.
 Athlete monitoring, profiling and screening for health and performance The principles of athlete monitoring, profiling and screening.
 Common injuries and Develop and implement athlete monitoring and profiling programs that may help to optimise health and performance. medical conditions affecting athletes and evidence based profiling and preventative strategies.
 Conduct medical screening and assessment for athletes.
 The ethical and legal considerations associated with sport team care.
 Provide emergency medical care and injury management on and off the field.
 Governing body standards and frameworks around monitoring and screening.
-Demonstrate different techniques for measuring physical fitness and The ethical and legal considerations associated performance.

-with providing medical care Demonstrate methods for to athletes. monitoring training load and recovery.
+The ethical and legal Demonstrate different techniques for measuring physical fitness and performance. considerations associated with providing medical care to athletes.
+Demonstrate methods for monitoring training load and recovery.

 Demonstrate strategies for developing athlete profiles and managing injuries.

 Demonstrate techniques for conducting medical screening and assessment.

 Have the ability to use diagnostic tools and imaging technology in the assessment of an athlete.

 Collaborate with other healthcare professionals in the data collection and management of profiling, screening and performance.